ryanhoo/Android-Proficiency-Exercise/README.md

 - #for-fun
 - #for-interview

 > Tips: You can find the labels on the right panel in your pull-request/issue editing page.
+If you don't have the permission then leave a message there and we will set the right label for you.

 ## Acknowledgements